rjsiinghhh/zamora6/README.md

 for this project I want to start with

 -Login Page / Sign Up Page
+(Login page will have ..
+NAME, ID )

 -Dashboard
  (The dashboard will have everything on it.
     - Type,